ithkuil/ithkuil/src/src/text-structure.md

 ## Register

-Denotes metalinguistic markers, comments, editorial inserts or quotations, i.e. layers of text
+Denotes metalinguistic markers, comments, editorial inserts, or quotations, i.e. layers of text

 ### NRR Narrative

-<description>The default register, normal statement.
-When telling stories denotes <this speaker>SPEAKER</this>'s version of the story.</description>
+<description>The default register, a normal statement.
+When telling stories, denotes <this speaker>SPEAKER</this>'s version of the story.</description>

 <lojban>no marker</lojban>

 ### DSV Discursive

-<description><this this>THIS</this> a speech quotation of <this undecorated>THIS-UNDECORATED</this> as a text, direct speech without evaluation.</description>
+<description><this this>THIS</this> is a speech quotation of <this undecorated>THIS-UNDECORATED</this> as a text, direct speech without evaluation.</description>

 > I said “Hello, world!”